 Case Study – Blog Post

-The client wanted content for his website that provided value for his market and also showed him as an authority in his field.
+The client wanted content for his website that provided value for his clients, and also showed him as an authority in his field.

-We discussed topics which may help his clients and came up with a blog about overcoming performance anxiety as it is common for performers of all ages, and parents, guardians would find tips on how to help the young performer deal with this perfectly natural feeling, helpful.
+We discussed topics that would help his clients and came up with a blog about overcoming performance anxiety.
+It is common for performers of all ages, and parents/guardians would find tips on how to help the young performer deal with this perfectly natural feeling, helpful.

-When the link to the blog was posted on his social media page it was shared and comments commended him on the useful information provided.
+When the link to the blog was posted on his social media page, it was shared, and comments commended him for the useful information provided.

 Richard has received numerous compliments on his website from prospective clients who took a look before contacting him for lessons.
-The project was considered a success in that it provided value to his audience and established his authority in the field.
+The project was considered a success because it gave his audience value and established his authority in the field.

 Here’s the Blog Post:

 How Do I Help My Child Overcome Piano Performance Anxiety?